The Perfect Everest Base Camp Packing List [2022]

 Alternatively, you can look at renting a down jacket in Kathmandu.

-Top Tip: I added Island Peak to my EBC trek.
-It’s an extra 4 days but was the highlight of my trip.
-If you’re looking for snow climbing and incredible views, consider doing both Island Peak and Everest Base Camp.
+Top tip: I added Island Peak to my EBC trek.
+It’s an extra 4 days, but was the highlight of my trip.
+If you’re looking for snow climbing and incredible views, consider hiking Island Peak and Everest Base Camp.

 Windproof Rain Jacket

 Your jacket should be slightly bigger so that you can wear it over all your layers.
-You preferably want a Gore-Tex material, but any waterproof, and breathable fabric will do.
+You preferably want a Gore-Tex material, but any waterproof fabric will do.

 Rain Poncho